SC Odesa: Football section

 For two seasons (1965 and 1966) the football team participated in the Soviet Top League.
 After the fall of the Soviet Union, SKA Odesa reformed due to lack of funding.
 The clubs football section reorganized as a separate club sponsored by the city of Odesa and was renamed simply 'SK Odesa' (without the Army part).
 The new club took part in the first Ukrainian Premier League season in 1992, after being chosen to participate for being one of the top 9 (of 11) Ukrainian teams from the West Division of the Soviet Second League in 1991.
 At the end of the first season with the fewest points the team was subjected to relegation.
-Also by the end of the season it changed its name to SK Odesa, because the Odesa Military District, the main sponsor, was disbanded.
+Also by the end of the season it changed its name to SK Odesa (SC Odesa), because the Odesa Military District, the main sponsor, was disbanded.
 The club got rescued financially by the municipal government.
 It never again returned to the Premier League and in 1997 it was relegated to the Druha Liha.
 The club won the Druha Liha championship convincingly in 1999, but folded because of a shortage of funds.
 The players were all bought by FC Chornomorets Odesa and formed the club's second team FC Chornomorets-2 Odesa.